 General Studies Requirements

-The general studies requirements are based on a student's specific degree program.
+The number of credits required in each area is based on a student’s degree program.

 Teaching Majors and Minors